-Starting April 6, 2021, Dsco is adding a new Dynamic Service Level Agreement (SLA) feature to give you more control over your fulfillment compliance through new rule configuration.
+The Dynamic Service Level Agreement (SLA) feature gives you more control over your fulfillment compliance through rule configurations.
 This feature will provide you with:

 Configure your SLAs

 Note: Once you've set up your rules, make sure your suppliers are aware of your performance expectations.
 If you need assistance, please reach out to Dsco Support at firstname.lastname@example.org.

 Note: paused or onboarding suppliers are excluded from SLA measurement.

 Step 1: Click the navigation menu and select Settings > SLA.